Partnered with a professional artist, Beeac Primary School students educated their town about a local native Australian bird through art.

 Beeac main street art galleries Windowspace and Red Rock, displayed the students' sculptures.
 The sculptures later moved to paddocks by the roadways for everyone to see.

-'I liked putting our art work out on the farm and seeing them when we drove past,' says Tahlia, Grade 6.
+Grade 6 student Tahlia said, 'I liked putting our artwork out on the farm and seeing it when we drove past.'

 Science, art and community

-Ms Cherry says everyone in Beeac was talking about the project, even the local newspaper.
+Ms Cherry said that everyone in Beeac was talking about the project, even the local newspaper.

-'It was very exciting for them to experience the dynamic impact that public art had when shared with the community in numerous formats,' Ms Cherry says.
+'It was very exciting for them to experience the dynamic impact that public art had when shared with the community in numerous formats, she said.

-'This was an empowering project for students as they became artists and ambassadors of the brolga.'
+'This was an empowering project for students as they became artists and ambassadors of the brolga,' she said.

-'I was proud of her,' says Monique.
-'And she was proud of us for making sculptures to tell people about the brolgas.'
+'I was proud of her and she was proud of us for making sculptures to tell people about the brolgas,' said Monique.